amQel/LoanExample/README.md

 Created using template from Ebenzer Monney (https://github.com/emonney/QuickApp) provided with free licence

-Every class that does not conntain Ebenzer header is my creation
+Every class that does not conntain Ebenzer header is my creation or was updated by me in at least 50%

 # prerequisites
 dotnet --version